TianaD/Reading-Notes/401 - Advanced Software Development/Class03/README.md

 ## [**Write to a file**](https://learn.microsoft.com/en-us/dotnet/standard/io/how-to-write-text-to-a-file)

-The link is an article from [Microsoft Learn](^1^) that shows different ways to write text to a file for a .NET app.
+Shows different ways to write text to a file for a .NET app.
 It uses the following classes and methods:

 - **StreamWriter** contains methods to write to a file synchronously (`Write` and `WriteLine`) or asynchronously (`WriteAsync` and `WriteLineAsync`).
 - **File** provides static methods to write text to a file such as `WriteAllLines` and `WriteAllText`, or to append text to a file such as `AppendAllLines`, `AppendAllText`, and `AppendText`.